 From the National Archives’ documents digitized on Fold3 and the Deutsches Historisches Museum’s Database on the Central Collecting Point, Munich, we were able to find its cataloging card, which notes the painting’s recovery in an Austrian salt mine in 1945 and its shipment to Paris in May 1946.

-—Nicole Block, Curatorial Assistant, Paintings, The J. Paul Getty Museum
+— Nicole Block, Curatorial Assistant, Paintings, The J. Paul Getty Museum

 Delving into Friendship and Family Genealogy: The Julia Margaret Cameron Overstone Album

 The Overstone Album is a luxurious photographic volume made by Julia Margaret Cameron.
 It is filled with portraits of friends, family, and celebrities, as well as staged scenes inspired by literary and religious sources.
-Its wooden cover, with its intricately carved fern design, and the 112 large-scale albumen prints speak to Cameron’s ambitions for this album.
+Its wooden cover, with its intricately carved fern design, along with the 112 large-scale albumen prints, speak to Cameron’s ambitions for this album.
 She presented it with an inscription to her friend and patron, Lord Overstone (Samuel Jones Loyd), one of the wealthiest men in England, on August 5, 1865.

 The album contains another trace of its subsequent ownership—a Lockinge bookplate (found just above the inscription).
 Lockinge is the name of the estate given by Lord Overstone to his daughter, Harriet, and her husband upon their marriage in 1858.

 Through online genealogical research, we were able to create family trees for Harriet and her cousin, Arthur Thomas Loyd, to whom she left her estate.
-His descendants still run Lockinge Estate and, by matching auction records with the death dates of Loyd family members, we concluded that the album remained in the family until it was sold at Sotheby’s in 1975.
+His descendants still run Lockinge Estate and, by matching auction records with the death dates of Loyd family members, we believe that the album remained in the family until it was sold at Sotheby’s in 1975.

-—Carolyn Peter, Curatorial Assistant, Photographs, The J. Paul Getty Museum
+— Carolyn Peter, Curatorial Assistant, Photographs, The J. Paul Getty Museum

-Tracing Provenance in Digitized Catalogs
+Tracing Provenance in Digitized Catalogues

 One of the small joys of provenance research is when familiar faces and names crop up unexpectedly, even years after you’ve first encountered them.
-I first “met” Menekrates four and a half years ago while researching a large group purchase of antiquities by the Getty in 1971.
+I first ‘met’ Menekrates four and a half years ago while researching a large group purchase of antiquities by the Getty in 1971.

 At the time, the provenance of this relief was relatively well-known.
-It had been part of the collection at Lowther Castle, formed in the mid-19th century, and it had remained there in northern England until 1969 when it, together with other ancient marbles, was sold at auction by the then-earl of Lonsdale.
+It had been part of the collection at Lowther Castle, formed in the mid 19th century, and it had remained there in northern England until 1969 when it, together with other ancient marbles, was sold at auction by the then-earl of Lonsdale.
 From the auction floor at Sotheby’s in London, the relief traveled to the Royal Athena Galleries in New York, and finally to Los Angeles.

 The style and iconography of the relief suggest that it was made in the eastern part of the Greek world, perhaps in the area around Smyrna.
 But since William Lowther had collected ancient artworks over decades, largely from British collections formed a century or two prior, tracing his purchase and its earlier history presented a difficult puzzle.